Guardians vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 81 hits with 16 doubles, two triples, 28 home runs and 50 walks.
+- Matt Olson has collected 81 hits with 16 doubles, two triples, 28 home runs and 51 walks.
 He has driven in 68 runs with one stolen base.

 Olson Recent Games